NicholasMamo/NicholasMamo/blog/content/posts/about-events.md

 ---

 Events have been a big part of my life since 2016.
-But no, not those kind of events.

-My name is Nicholas Mamo and I'm not a party animal—I'm a doctoral student at the University of Malta.
+My name is Nicholas Mamo and I'm a doctoral student at the University of Malta.
 2016 is the year when I started working on my undergraduate dissertation and the subject was events.

 More specifically, the research area I chose for my undergraduate dissertation was Topic Detection and Tracking: a subset of Artificial Intelligence that builds timelines for events.